elisaalonsoh/coding-library-stata/content/stata_setup.md

 # STATA BASICS
 As much as we all complain about Stata, it does make coding pretty simple for most things you need in econ.

-First, the following [template](../dofiles/stata_setup.do) shows the basic set up I like to use for dofiles.
+First, the following [template](../code/stata_setup.do) shows the basic set up I like to use for code.
 Some comments:
 - For collaborations: write your name/abbrev when you do a modification so we can know who to ask.

 ## Miscellaneous tips